njabulomajozi/sst-toolkit/docs/guides/exploring-infrastructure.md

 ### Features

-#### Overview Tab
+#### File Upload

-- Resource statistics
-- Resource counts by type
-- Provider distribution
-- Category breakdown
+- Upload SST state files directly in the browser
+- No need to manually place files in specific directories
+- Supports any valid SST state JSON file
+- Automatic validation and error handling

 #### Explorer Tab

-- Resource list with filtering
+- Resource list with tree view
-- Resource details panel
+- Resource type filtering
 - Search functionality
+- Resource status indicators
+- Click to view detailed resource information

+#### Pending Operations Tab

+- View all pending operations (create, update, delete, replace)
+- Grouped by operation type and resource category
-- Type and provider filters
+- Search and filter pending operations
+- Visual indicators for different operation types
+- Only appears when there are pending operations in the state file

 #### Workflow Tab

 - Interactive workflow visualization
-- Resource relationships
+- Resource relationships and dependencies
-- Dependency graph
+- Interactive canvas with zoom and pan
-- Node selection and details
+- Click nodes to view resource details

-#### Costs Tab

-- Cost estimation dashboard
-- Resource cost breakdown
-- Cost trends
-- Provider cost analysis
+- Visual representation of infrastructure topology

-#### Plugins Tab
+#### Global Search

-- Plugin marketplace
-- Installed plugins
-- Plugin dependencies
-- Plugin management
+- Quick search across all resources (⌘K / Ctrl+K)
+- Search by name, type, URN, or category
+- Results ranked by relevance
+- Visual indicators for pending resources
+- Keyboard navigation support

 ### Loading State

-The Explorer automatically loads state from `/public/misc/state.json`.
+The Explorer uses file upload to load state files.
 To use your own SST state:

 #### Export State from Your SST Project